magnusjungersen/life_tracker/README.md

 # Life Tracker
 Personal custom mobile app for tracking daily activities, mood etc.

-Person app for tracking my mood, productivity, feelings and activities.
+Personal app for tracking my mood, productivity, feelings and activities.
 No statistics or fancy graphics are included to bias your view.

 - Will per default give reminder notifications at 9 AM and 10 PM.